- Specialists in low cost mediation

 Mediation is much less formal than going to court and uses a more efficient process, therefore the cost is lower.
 For many types of legal cases, Legal Aid is not available, so mediation is a good alternative to resolving matters without a legal bill.

-How mediation works
+How it works

 Our low cost mediation takes place online, making it convenient for everyone, no matter where you are.